Laws

 The notarized Affidavit, death certificate, original will (if one exists), and Family Tree Affidavit (if necessary) must be filed with the court clerk in the county where the decedent lived.

 After the documents are filed, the clerk will mail each distributee and beneficiary a notice of the proceeding.[6]
-The court will provide the voluntary administrator a certificate for each property or liability listed in the affidavit so that they may be collected.[7]
+The court will provide the voluntary administrator with a certificate for each property or liability listed in the affidavit so that they may be collected.[7]

-Step 4 – Collect Property
+Step 4 – Collect Debt and Assets

 A record of all receipts and distributions made must be kept.